koratkar/koratkar/README.md

 I'm 18 years old and attend the University of Minnesota in Minneapolis.
 I'm currently set to major in statistics.

 Email me: ishaan[at]koratkar.com.
 I love getting mail and making new friends on the internet!
+Feel free to ping me anything from a short intro to longer questions or any random ideas.
 Find me on [twitter](https://x.com/whybyfire).
 My discord username: @whybyfire